lovepamba/lovepamba.github.io/_posts/2019-12-01-why-i-left-my-family.md

 At this point, it is better for us to not interact.
 We do not need a relationship where we interact heavily; that is not mentally good for me.

 ### Connecting the Fantasy to Reality
 *In the past, I would make decisions to continue to interact with my immediate family based on fantasy.
-I carried a disconnect between fantasy and reality.
-This is me now connecting fantasy to reality.*
+I carried a disconnect between fantasy and reality.*

 **Fantasy** are the thoughts and emotions that make me want to reach out and try to resolve the issues I have with my immediate family without the assistances of a therapist.